jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 _This is dark majic.
 A lot of antagonists earn their living making, spreading, and believing in it.
 A player god of the Computer Age has to learn to filter this bullshit out._

+# Intermission

 ## Old Philosophy vs. New Philosophy

 Techvolution is a philosophy book.
 I don't directly reference past philosophy books though.
 Like any topic it takes some practice to read because its filled with jargon.
 However, let's time some time to appreciate the beliefs of past protagonists and antagonists.

-Below is two snippets from two famous philosophers.
+Below is two snippets from two famous philosophers, Robert Filmer and Thomas Paine.
 The passages will help explain how someone can think themselves so right, when history proves them so wrong.
-I won't comment on the passages.
+I won't comment on either passage.
 Just know both writers motivated generations of followers to fight to the death.
-Philosophy makes people into its minions.
+When a philosophy clicks, it makes people into its followers.
 But remember we can choose our beliefs.
-When we do, we can become player gods of society who keep our civilization healthy as we play the game.
+When we do, we can become player gods of society that's winning the game of civilization.

 ===